Ximene Trencavel -16 April 1355

 Ximene recognised her instantly.
 Gaston’s wife Princess Agnes of Navarre, arrived from Bearn, her first visit to Foix in six years of marriage.
 Agnes made no attempt to explain how the timing had been so precise, but no matter, Ximene was delighted to see her again.
 From her own time spent at Bearn, she considered Agnes a good friend.

-She ran to greet Agnes and they hugged each other warmly, more warmly than etiquette demanded.
-She introduced Alyse to Agnes and once again Agnes displayed great affection.
+They hugged each other warmly, more warmly than etiquette demanded.
+Ximene introduced Alyse to Agnes and once again Agnes displayed great affection.

 Agnes gave a cursory glance at the books scattered in layers over the table.
 ‘Oh, Greek, Politics, is this something for Gaston?